trent-tarala/Yondo-Tracker/README.md

 **Q: How are probabilities calculated?**
 A: The app uses the remaining pack counts divided by total unopened packs to calculate percentages.

+**Q: What does the baseline in the probability chart mean?**
+A: The baseline is your starting probability for each type (e.g., 13.33% for Chasers since 8/60 = 13.33%).
+It helps you see if your current odds are better or worse than what you started with.

 ## 📞 Support
 Don't ask for help.